 - Share Name.
 If only one device is connected, the default share name is USB\Storage.
 You can click the name shown, or you can type it in the address field of your web browser.
 If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
 Click the link to change this setting. - Read Access and Write Access.
 Shows the permissions and access controls on the network folder: All - no password (the default) allows all users to access the network folder.
 The password for admin is the same one that you use to log in to the router. - Folder Name.
 Full path of the network folder. - Volume Name.
-Volume name from the USB storage device. - Total Space and Free Space.
-Shows the current utilization of the storage device.
+Volume name from the storage device (either USB drive or HDD). - Total Space and Free Space.
+Shows the current utilization of the storage device. - S.M.A.R.T.
+This information is for advanced users.
+Click the click here link to display S.M.A.R.T information of the internal HDD. - Format Internal Disk.
+You click this button to format the internal hard disk drive.
+This erases all data on the drive.
+When you click Format Internal Disk, you are asked to confirm before any data is erased.
+For more information about formatting the internal hard disk drive, see See Format the HDD on page 73.

-Safely Remove a USB Drive
+Safely Remove a USB or Internal Hard Drive

-To remove a USB device safely, select Storage > Basic Settings, and click the Safely Remove USB Drive button.
+To remove a USB device or internal hard disk drive (HDD) safely, select Storage > Basic Settings, and click the Safely Remove USB or Internal Hard Drive button.
 This takes the drive offline.